 Several factors, detailed here, can affect the frequency and severity of these errors.
-However, you should design your application so that the user is able to achieve their goals even in the presence of errors in the spatial mapping data.
+However, you should design your application so that the user can achieve their goals even in the presence of errors in the spatial mapping data.

 Common usage scenarios

 Constraining the placement of holograms (or more generally, any selection of spatial locations) to lie on surfaces provides a natural mapping from 3D (point in space) to 2D (point on surface).
-This reduces the amount of information the user needs to provide to the application and thus makes the user's interactions faster, easier and more precise.
-This is particularly true because 'distance away' is not something that we are used to physically communicating to other people or to computers.
-When we point with our finger, we are specifying a direction but not a distance.
+This reduces the amount of information the user needs to provide to the application and makes the user's interactions faster, easier, and more precise.
+This is true because 'distance away' isn't something that we're used to physically communicating to other people or to computers.
+When we point with our finger, we're specifying a direction but not a distance.

-An important caveat here is that when an application infers distance from direction (for example by performing a raycast along the user's gaze direction to find the nearest spatial surface), this must yield results that the user is able to reliably predict.
+An important caveat here's that when an application infers distance from direction (for example by doing a raycast along the user's gaze direction to find the nearest spatial surface), this must yield results that the user can reliably predict.
 Otherwise, the user will lose their sense of control and this can quickly become frustrating.
-One method that helps with this is to perform multiple raycasts instead of just one.
-The aggregate results should be smoother and more predictable, less susceptible to influence from transient 'outlier' results (as can be caused by rays passing through tiny holes or hitting small bits of geometry that the user is not aware of).
-Aggregation or smoothing can also be performed over time; for example you can limit the maximum speed at which a hologram can vary in distance from the user.
-Simply limiting the minimum and maximum distance value can also help, so the hologram being moved does not suddenly fly away into the distance or come crashing back into the user's face.
+One method that helps with this is to do multiple raycasts instead of just one.
+The aggregate results should be smoother and more predictable, less susceptible to influence from transient 'outlier' results (as can be caused by rays passing through tiny holes or hitting small bits of geometry that the user isn't aware of).
+Aggregation or smoothing can also be performed over time; for example, you can limit the maximum speed at which a hologram can vary in distance from the user.
+Simply limiting the minimum and maximum distance value can also help, so the hologram being moved doesn't suddenly fly away into the distance or come crashing back into the user's face.

 Applications can also use the shape and direction of surfaces to guide hologram placement.
-A holographic chair should not penetrate through walls and should sit flush with the floor even if it is slightly uneven.
-This kind of functionality would likely rely upon the use of physics collisions rather than just raycasts, however similar concerns will apply.
-If the hologram being placed has many small polygons that stick out, like the legs on a chair, it may make sense to expand the physics representation of those polygons to something wider and smoother so that they are more able to slide over spatial surfaces without snagging.
+A holographic chair shouldn't penetrate through walls and should sit flush with the floor even if it's slightly uneven.
+This kind of functionality would likely rely upon the use of physics collisions rather than raycasts, however similar concerns will apply.
+If the hologram being placed has many small polygons that stick out, like the legs on a chair, it may make sense to expand the physics representation of those polygons to something wider and smoother so that they're more able to slide over spatial surfaces without snagging.

-At its extreme, user input can be simplified away entirely and spatial surfaces can be used to perform entirely automatic hologram placement.
+At its extreme, user input can be simplified away entirely and spatial surfaces can be used to do entirely automatic hologram placement.
 For example, the application could place a holographic light-switch somewhere on the wall for the user to press.
-The same caveat about predictability applies doubly here; if the user expects control over hologram placement, but the application does not always place holograms where they expect (if the light-switch appears somewhere that the user cannot reach), then this will be a frustrating experience.
-It can actually be worse to perform automatic placement that requires user correction some of the time, than to just require the user to always perform placement themselves; because successful automatic placement is expected, manual correction feels like a burden!
+The same caveat about predictability applies doubly here; if the user expects control over hologram placement, but the application doesn't always place holograms where they expect (if the light-switch appears somewhere that the user can't reach), then this will be a frustrating experience.
+It can actually be worse to do automatic placement that requires user correction some of the time, than to just require the user to always do placement themselves; because successful automatic placement is expected, manual correction feels like a burden!

 Note also that the ability of an application to use spatial surfaces for placement depends heavily on the application's scanning experience.
-If a surface has not been scanned, then it cannot be used for placement.
-It is up to the application to make this clear to the user, so that they can either help scan new surfaces or select a new location.
+If a surface hasn't been scanned, then it cannot be used for placement.
+It's up to the application to make this clear to the user, so that they can either help scan new surfaces or select a new location.

 Visual feedback to the user is of paramount importance during placement.
-The user needs to know where the hologram is in relation to the nearest surface with grounding effects.
-They should understand why the movement of their hologram is being constrained (for example, due to collision with another nearby surface).
-If they cannot place a hologram in the current location, then visual feedback should make it clear why not.
+The user needs to know where the hologram is based on the nearest surface with grounding effects.
+They should understand why the movement of their hologram is being constrained (for example, because of collisions with another nearby surface).
+If they can't place a hologram in the current location, then visual feedback should make it clear why not.
 For example, if the user is trying to place a holographic couch stuck half-way into the wall, then the portions of the couch that are behind the wall should pulsate in an angry color.
-Or conversely, if the application cannot find a spatial surface in a location where the user can see a real-world surface, then the application should make this clear.
+Or conversely, if the application can't find a spatial surface in a location where the user can see a real-world surface, then the application should make this clear.
 The obvious absence of a grounding effect in this area may achieve this purpose.

 Sometimes, occlusion of holograms is undesirable.
-If a user needs to be able to interact with a hologram, then they need to be able to see it - even if it is behind a real-world surface.
-In such cases, it usually makes sense to render such a hologram differently when it is occluded (for example, by reducing its brightness).
-This way, the user will be able to visually locate the hologram, but they will still be aware that it is behind something.
+If a user needs to interact with a hologram, then they need to see it - even if it is behind a real-world surface.
+In such cases, it usually makes sense to render such a hologram differently when it's occluded (for example, by reducing its brightness).
+This way, the user can visually locate the hologram, but they'll still know it's behind something.

 Physics simulation also provides the opportunity for an application to use natural and familiar physics-based interactions.
 Moving a piece of holographic furniture around on the floor will likely be easier for the user if the furniture responds as if it were sliding across the floor with the appropriate inertia and friction.

-In order to generate realistic physical behaviors, you will likely need to perform some mesh processing such as filling holes, removing floating hallucinations and smoothing rough surfaces.
+To generate realistic physical behaviors, you'll likely need to do some mesh processing such as filling holes, removing floating hallucinations and smoothing rough surfaces.

-You will also need to consider how your application's scanning experience influences its physics simulation.
+You'll also need to consider how your application's scanning experience influences its physics simulation.
 Firstly, missing surfaces won't collide with anything; what happens when the rubber ball rolls off down the corridor and off the end of the known world?
-Secondly, you need to decide whether you will continue to respond to changes in the environment over time.
-In some cases, you will want to respond as quickly as possible; say if the user is using doors and furniture as movable barricades in defense against a tempest of incoming Roman arrows.
+Secondly, you need to decide whether you'll continue to respond to changes in the environment over time.
+In some cases, you'll want to respond as quickly as possible; say if the user is using doors and furniture as movable barricades in defense against a tempest of incoming Roman arrows.
 In other cases though, you may want to ignore new updates; driving your holographic sports car around the racetrack on your floor may suddenly not be so fun if your dog decides to sit in the middle of the track.